Immigration

 "In every place with a name, we play the same territorial game, hiding behind the lines ..."

-My Views on Immigration
+Libertarians on Immigration

-Like most Libertarians, I believe that all people who come to the United States, regardless of their method of arrival, should be treated with dignity and respect, and that immigration reforms should focus on the humanity of the immigrants, documented or undocumented.
-I believe that most American families came to the United States from somewhere else, whether a long time ago or relatively recently, and as long as they have no history of violence, credible plans for violence, or perform acts of violence within our country, they should be welcome to immigrate to the United States.
+Libertarians believe that all people who come to the United States, regardless of their method of arrival, should be treated with dignity and respect, and that immigration reforms should focus on the humanity of the immigrants, documented or undocumented.
+We believe that most American families came to the United States from somewhere else, whether a long time ago or relatively recently, and as long as they have no history of violence, credible plans for violence, or perform acts of violence within our country, they should be welcome to immigrate to the United States.
 Of course, if someone has a record of violence, credible plans for violence, or performs acts of violence, then I would support blocking their entry, deporting, and/or prosecuting and imprisoning them, depending on the offense.

 Regardless of their area of origin, whether they have advanced academic credentials or very little education, I believe that all immigrants have one thing in common: they bravely left their familiar surroundings in search of a better life.
 Many are fleeing violence or extreme poverty and are searching for a free and safe place to try to build their lives.
 I respect and admire their courage and am proud that they see the United States as a place of freedom, stability, and prosperity.